flubber120/real-deal-debug-available/README.md

-(Pizza Tower & XDelta Patcher is required.)
+(Use the XDelta Patcher provided in the file "xdeltapatcher.zip"!)